web2py/py4web/README.md

 - there are not enough tests
 - it is not as good as web2py yet, but it is 10-20x faster

+## Warning
+The code in site-packages is only there for development to make sure web3py uses the correct development version of pydal sinc pydal on pypi is outdated and we have unable to update it.

 ## Integrations
 - https://pypi.org/project/bottle-auth/